Non Sequitur by Wiley Miller for October 25, 2016

 24. Missing large

-Fidx over 7 years ago
+Fidx about 8 years ago

 I’ve been a long time fan of Wiley’s humor, but this cartoon and some of the comments that have been made highlight a problem with the system as well as the fickle public.
 If security is increased, people complain about inconvenience and a loss of privacy.
 When security incidents occur, people complain that TSA or DHS haven’t done enough to increase security.
 I have sympathy for TSA Officers and leadership.
 They’re damned if they do and damned if they don’t!